PTSD Compensation

 Examples of Psychological Injury Compensation

-The above information provides a glimpse into the situations that can lead to psychological injury and the average mental health compensation payout, but the most substantial evidence we can present about PTSD compensation lies within real-life cases.
+The above information provides a glimpse into the situations that can lead to psychological injury and the average mental health compensation payout.
+The most substantial evidence we can present about PTSD compensation lies within real-life cases.
 Below are several PTSD compensation examples where victims have received significant psychological injury compensation.

 Teacher Awarded £850K After Being Assaulted